-Kingsbury is not alleged to have disseminated any of the information.18
+Kingsbury is not alleged to have disseminated any

+of the information.
+18

 Charges/Documents

-On May 18, 2021, Kingsbury was charged in a two-count indictment which alleged that:
+On May 18, 2021, Kingsbury was charged in a two-

-- (a) Between June 2004 and December 15, 2017, Kingsbury "improperly removed and unlawfully and willfully retained, in her personal residence, sensitive government materials, including National Defense Information and classified documents." - (b) Count one: "Numerous documents classified at the secret level that describe intelligence sources and methods related to U.S. government efforts to defend against counterterrorism, counterintelligence and cyber threats.
-The documents include details on the FBI's nationwide objectives and priorities, including specific open investigations across multiple field offices.
-In addition, there are documents relating to sensitive human source operations in national security investigations, intelligence gaps regarding hostile foreign intelligence services and terrorist organizations, and the technical capabilities of the FBI against counterintelligence and counterterrorism targets."
-These documents' classification levels include S//NF (x4); S//NF/FISA (x2); S//OC/NF/FISA (x4). - (c) Count two: "Numerous documents classified at the [S]ecret level from the OGA that describe intelligence sources and methods related to U.S. government efforts to collect intelligence on terrorist groups.
-The documents include information about al Qaeda members on
+count indictment which alleged that:

+count indications which aregod that.

+(a) Between June 2004 and December 15,

+2017, Kingsbury "improperly removed

+and unlawfully and willfully retained, in

+her personal residence, sensitive

+government materials, including

+National Defense Information and

+classified documents."

+(b) Count one: "Numerous documents

+classified at the secret level that

+describe intelligence sources and

+methods related to U.S. government

+efforts to defend against

+counterterrorism, counterintelligence

+and cyber threats.
+The documents

+include details on the FBI's nationwide

+objectives and priorities, including

+specific open investigations across

+multiple field offices.
+In addition, there

+-

+are documents relating to sensitive

+human source operations in national

+security investigations, intelligence

+gaps regarding hostile foreign

+intelligence services and terrorist

+organizations, and the technical

+capabilities of the FBI against

+counterintelligence and

+counterterrorism targets."
+These

+documents' classification levels include

+S//NF (x4); S//NF/FISA (x2);

+S//OC/NF/FISA (x4).

+(c) Count two: "Numerous documents

+classified at the [S]ecret level from the

+OGA that describe intelligence sources

+and methods related to U.S. government

+efforts to collect intelligence on terrorist

+groups.
+The documents include

+information about al Qaeda members on

+mormation about at Qaeua members on